cmu-delphi/delphi-epidata/docs/api/v5_signals.md

 <span id="v5-sources-table-status">V5 sources available as of August 25, 2026.</span>

-**Not yet verified** means this page's maintainers have not yet confirmed whether the source is genuinely new in V5 or a renamed V4 source.
+**Not yet verified** means this page's maintainers have not yet confirmed whether the source is genuinely new in V5 or a renamed legacy source.

 <!--
   DEVELOPER INSTRUCTIONS FOR UPDATING THIS PAGE: